sharner/eng-leadership-manual/coaching_notes/first-questions.md

 * Is the customer at the table? i.e. does the team reflect on the customer when making decisions?
 How is the customer voice heard in the organization?

-* Is there status page displaying any service interruptions in service?
+* Is there status page displaying interruptions in service?

 * Are RCAs shared with key stakeholders, including customers?

 ## Architecture

-* Are there architectural and design reviews of documents?
+* Are there architectural and design review?

+* Is the system architectural diagram up to date?

+* Are architectural documents versioned and in text/markdown?

 * Is the system modular and decoupled?